Kilukkam: Synopsis

-Joji (Mohanlal) is a tourist guide in Ootacamund, down on his luck.
-Nandini (Revathy), a tourist, who is mentally challenged, and a series of events make her presence intertwined with the lives of Joji and his friend Nischal (Jagathy Sreekumar).
+Joji is a down-on-his-luck tourist guide in Ootacamund.
+Nandini, a tourist, who is mentally challenged, and a series of events make her presence intertwined with the lives of Joji and his friend Nischal.
 In the early part of the movie, hilarity ensues in their misguided attempts in getting rid of Nandini.
 However, they find out that she is an escaped mental patient who has a bounty on her safe return.
 When they find that the bounty has been increasing for a while, they decide to hide her for a while and claim the bounty when it gets big enough.
 They change her appearance by cutting her long tresses short.
 In time, they realize that things are not as they seem, and more complications are unraveled.